 We also love the Math Reference Chart from CLE.
 It’s kind of like a “cheat sheet” and gives kids a point of reference.
 If you’d like to try something more colorful, check Masterbooks, but bear in mind it’s not as independent.

 2nd Grade Homeschool Science Curriculum

 When the kids are little, reading should be your focus, which means your science curriculum should be super laid back.
-In fact, I recommend a Charlotte Mason approach where “science” classic literally digging into a pile of amazing books while cuddled on the couch.
+In fact, I recommend a Charlotte Mason approach where “science” class is literally digging into a pile of amazing books while cuddled on the couch.
 Each week select nonfiction books sharing all about fish, elephants, or really, anything interesting.
 You can pick some, but let the kids choose, too.

 We’ve also really enjoyed homeschool science videos.
-Kids gravitate toward the screen, why not use it for good stuff, like learning?
+Kids gravitate toward the screen, so why not use it for good stuff, like learning?
 We have so many great ones like these…

 We also have a subscription to Pureflix where we can watch hundreds of educational titles.